-§15-10-105 APC Permits for Minor and Other Developments
+§§ 15-10-105 APC Permits for Minor and Other Developments

-- (a) APC permits may be for minor development or standard APC activities.
-Applications for APC permits shall be expeditiously processed so as to enable their promptest feasible disposition; minor permit applications shall be processed within ten (10) working days and standard permit applications shall be processed within twenty-one (21) days of receiving a complete application.
-Where applications are incomplete or additional information is needed, the project applicant shall be informed in writing of this request and the review clock shall be stopped until such time that the required information is received. - (b) Applications for APC permits on Saipan will be received at the DCRM Office and the Director will review and make a determination on the application based on 2 CMC §§1501, et seq. and this chapter. - (c) Applications for APC permits on Tinian or Rota will be received by the Tinian or Rota Coastal Coordinators, respectively, who will review and make a determination on the application based on PL 3-47 (2 CMC §§1501, et seq.) and this chapter.
+- (a) Applications for APC permits for minor developments shall be expeditiously processed so as to enable their promptest feasible disposition. - (b) Applications for APC permits on Saipan will be received at the DCRM Office or submitted online and the DCRM Director will review and make a determination on the application based on PL 3-47 (2 CMC §§1501, et seq.) and this chapter. - (c) Applications for minor APC permits -on Tinian or Rota will be received by the Tinian or Rota Coastal Coordinators, respectively, who will review and make a determination on the application based on PL 3-47 (2 CMC §§1501, et seq.) and this chapter.
+All other applications shall be reviewed in coordination with the Saipan Office.
+These applications may also be submitted online through the DCRM website.

-- (d) The office that receives the application for an APC permit, whether the DCRM Office, the Tinian Coastal Coordinator, or the Rota Coastal Coordinator, shall make an initial determination as to whether the project that is the subject of the APC permit is not a major siting based on the definitions in §15-10-020.
-If there is any question regarding whether the project constitutes a major siting, the Director shall forward the application to the CRM agencies with a recommendation on whether the project should be considered a major siting.
-If no CRM Agency Official disagrees with the Director's recommendation, then the permit process shall move forward as recommended.
-If a CRM Agency Official does disagree with the recommendation, then the CRM Agencies shall decide on how to proceed based on majority vote. - (e) Failure to approve or deny an application for a minor development as defined in § 15-10-020(xx) within ten working days from receipt of a complete application by the appropriate office shall be treated as approval of the application, provided that the Director may extend the deadline by not more than an additional ten days where deemed necessary.
-The relevant DCRM office shall process APC permits other than those for minor developments within 21 days of receiving a complete application. - (f) DCRM APC permit applications will involve a full evaluation of direct and cumulative impacts and include a completed application form and site inspection report including location and assessment of relevant impacts as well as proposed mitigation measures.
-Based on this information, an APC permit may be granted with the issuance of a standard permit with appropriate conditions.
+- (d) The office that receives the application for an APC permit, whether the CRM Office, the Tinian Coastal Coordinator, or the Rota Coastal Coordinator, shall determine that whether the project that is the subject of the APC permit is not a major siting if it is clear that it is such based on the definitions in \$\sum{2}\$ 15-10-020.
+However, if there is any question regarding whether the project constitutes a major siting, the relevant DCRM office Director shall forward the application to the CRM agencies with a recommendation on whether the project should be considered a major siting.
+If no Board agency Agency disagrees with the office's recommendation, then the permit process shall move forward as recommended by the relevant DCRM Office.
+If a Board Agency An agency does disagree with the recommendation; then the CRM agencies shall decide on how to proceed based on consensus; or majority; decision, as determined by the DCRM Director. - (e) Failure to approve or deny an application for a minor development permit as defined in §§ 15-10-020 within ten working days (Monday Friday, excluding government holidays) from receipt of a complete application by the appropriate office shall be treated as approval of the application, provided that the DCRM Director -may extend the deadline by not more than an additional ten days where deemed necessary.
+The relevant DCRM office shall process APC permits other than those for minor developments within 21 days of receiving a complete application. - (f) DCRM APC permit applications will involve a full evaluation of individual direct and cumulative impacts and include a completed n-application formreviewform and, site inspection report including location and assessment of relevant potentially significant impacts as well as proposed mitigation measures.
+Based on this information, an APC permit may be granted with and the issuance of a standard permit (with appropriate conditions.).
 The conditions to be attached to the APC permit will be based on a case-by-case evaluation of each particular project and will be applied in order to avoid, minimize, and mitigate potentially negative direct and/or cumulative immediate or future impacts of the proposed development.